Skip to content

 if sleep_time != 0:

-random = randint(0, 1)
+aléa = randint(0, 1)

-if random = 1:
+if aléa == 1:

-# log before pause
+# log before break

-# pause
+# break

 time.sleep(sleep_time)

-result, status_code = index_controller.execute(request, config)
+résultat, status_code = index_controller.execute(request, config)

-# Was there a fatal error?
+# was there a fatal error?

 if status_code == status.HTTP_500_INTERNAL_SERVER_ERROR:

-# send an email to the application administrator
+# send an e-mail to the application administrator

 config_mail = config["adminMail"]